EmmaSHANG0625/Capstone-Challenge---Latest-Trends-of-Research-on-Hyperspectral-Imaging/readme.md

 1. Data Scraping:
-Run the following script to scrape data from your desired source (e.g., arXiv):

-python data scraping.py
+Run the following script to scrape data from your desired source (e.g., arXiv): python data scraping.py
 This will save the scraped data to the directory.
+Use the python schedule for automated data scraping every 3 months.

 2. Data Preprocessing:
-Use the preprocessing script to clean and prepare the scraped data for LDA modeling:

-python data preprocessing.py
+Use the preprocessing script to clean and prepare the scraped data for LDA modeling: python data preprocessing.py
 This will generate a processed dataset suitable for LDA.

 3. Streamlit App:
-Run the Streamlit app to visualize the LDA topics:
+Run the Streamlit app to visualize the LDA topics: streamlit run streamlit.py

-streamlit run scripts/lda_visualization.py
 This will open a local server at http://localhost:8501, where you can interact with the topic distribution pie chart.

 ## Contribution